 When we use technology or external sources of information to monitor our bodies, we can become disconnected from our physical, mental and emotional bodies and become reliant on the external source of information for validation.

-Listening to your body’s cues on your appetite, feelings of hunger and desire for food can sometimes be a more accurate way to monitor your macronutrient intake.
+Listening to your body’s cues about appetite, feelings of hunger, and desire for food can sometimes be a more accurate way to monitor your macronutrient intake.

-Eating when you’re not hungry or trying to squeeze more protein into your diet just because it’s what your macro tracking app has told you to do will not benefit you in the long run.
+Eating when you’re not hungry or trying to squeeze more protein into your diet just because your macro tracking app tells you to do so will not benefit you in the long run.

 My Suggestions When Tracking Your Macros.